-In Part 2 of our Complete Decking Guide we covered some of the common problems that affect decked areas and gave some handy tips and remedies to help you get it right.
+In Part 2 of our Complete Decking Guide, Wood Finishes Direct covered some of the common problems that affect decked areas and gave some handy tips and remedies to help you get it right.
 In part three, the final part of our decking guide, we look at how to apply decking oils as well as giving more top tips about how to protect decking so it looks fantastic for years to come.

 The application techniques we’re going to discuss cover oil-based decking finishes as in our opinion these are much easier to maintain and patch repair.
 As such this decking maintenance advice is suitable for: